thiggan/Web1_2022_S2/README.md

     });
  ```

- This code displays the hearts on the pictures grid above the footer
+ This code displays the hearts on the pictures grid just above the footer - I am proud of this because it took some working out to get everything in the right place and working on a click to change the colour from the white outline to filled in red.

  ```js
 let hearts = document.querySelectorAll(".heart");